sepal-contrib/fcdm/doc/en.rst

     :align: center

 -   **filename prefix**: the prefix that will be used to described the file in SEPAL or the asset in GEE.
 Default to :code:`<aoi_anme>_<referenced perdiod year>_<analysis_period_year``.
 It can be customize in anything but every non UTF8 character will automatically be changed in "_".
--   **select dataset**: the user can export any of the following datasets: :code:`Delta-rNBR`, :code:`Delta-rNBR wihthout DDR`, :code:`anaysis rNBR`, :code:`reference rNBR` and :code:`forest mask`. default to only :code:`delta-rNBR`.
+-   **select dataset**: the user can export any of the following datasets: :code:`Delta-rNBR`, :code:`Delta-rNBR wihthout DDR`, :code:`anaysis rNBR`, :code:`reference rNBR` and :code:`forest mask`. default to only :code:`Delta-rNBR`.
 -   **scale**: The user can select any exportation scale from 10m to 300m.
 -   **select export method**: as a SEPAL file or as a GEE asset

     .. warning::

         if you select :code:`as a SEPAL file`, then the application cannot be closed before the end of the exportation.
-        On the other hand GEE export can be monitor from GEE task manager.
+        On the other hand GEE export can be monitored from the GEE task manager.

 Click :guilabel:`Apply` to start the exportation process.